lesleyfon/bamazon/README.md

 - Clone repo.
 - Run command in Terminal or Gitbash 'npm install'
 - Run command depending which mode you would like to be on:
-    * Customer - 'npm run customer'
+    * Customer - 'node bamazon.js'
-    * Manager - 'npm run manager'
+    * Manager - 'node managerbamazon.js'
 - Run 'ctrl + c' to exit each mode

 ### What Each JavaScript Does

-1. `BamazonCustomer.js`
+1. `bamazon.js`

     * Prints the products in the store.